opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore.md

 If you're using the Security plugin, snapshots have some additional restrictions:

 - To perform snapshot and restore operations, users must have the built-in `manage_snapshots` role.
-- You can't restore snapshots that contain global state or the `.opendistro_security` index.
+- You can't restore snapshots that contain a global state or the `.opendistro_security` index.

 If a snapshot contains a global state, you must exclude it when performing the restore.
 If your snapshot also contains the `.opendistro_security` index, either exclude it or list all the other indexes you want to include: